Quantum Optical Simulator for Unruh-DeWitt Detector Dynamics: Methods

 \section{Methods}

-The Supplementary Information (SI) provides full and explicit derivations of the theoretical model, including the exact time-dependent expressions for the signal-mode photon number \( N_{\rm sig}(t) \), the second-order coherence function \( g^{(2)}(0;t) \), and the reduced density matrix formalism used to quantify fidelity, coherence visibility, and entanglement.
-These results incorporate both symmetric and asymmetric coherent seeding conditions and include the effects of signal-mode damping via Lindblad evolution.
+The Supplementary Information (SI) provides full derivations of the theoretical model, including time-dependent expressions for the signal photon number \( N_{\rm sig}(t) \), the second-order correlation function \( g^{(2)}(0;t) \), and the reduced density matrix formalism used to evaluate fidelity, coherence visibility, and entanglement.

-In this Methods section, we describe the core design principles and experimental parameters of the proposed quantum optical simulator based on ENBS.
-We also summarize the essential theoretical ingredients and approximations necessary to interpret the main observables and simulate UDW detector dynamics in a tunable, photonic platform.

-In addition to intensity and coincidence measurements, the setup also enables measurement of the single-photon detection rate \(R(\Delta\phi_{\rm sd})\) at one output of the combining beam splitter.
-This quantity exhibits sinusoidal modulation with the seeding-phase difference \( \Delta\phi_{\rm sd} \), providing direct access to the first-order (single-photon) coherence visibility of the signal field, as demonstrated in Refs.~\cite{Lee2018,Yoon2021}.
+Here, we summarize the experimental architecture, modeling assumptions, and simulation parameters underlying the results presented in the main text.